Magic vs. Hawks Prediction & Picks - January 7

 - Computer Predicted Total: 236.2

-- Atlanta and its opponents have gone over the point total 64.7% of the time this season (22 out of 34).
+- Atlanta and its opponents have exceeded the total 64.7% of the time this season (22 out of 34).
 That's more often than Orlando and its opponents have (17 out of 35).

-- As a moneyline favorite this season, the Hawks are 9-7, a better record than the Magic have posted (10-13) as moneyline underdogs.
+- As a moneyline favorite this year, the Hawks are 9-7, while the Magic are 10-13 as moneyline underdogs.

 Put your picks to the test and bet on the Magic with BetMGM Sportsbook.